fogus/spiel/pyramidenspiel/toripoka/README.markdown

  * Each player draws 1-card
  * Each player places a card anywhere, face up
  * Each player alternates placing adjusting pyramids (opt)
+ * Players may choose to fold, keeping their adjusters at the pyramid they're withdrawing from
  * Each player draws 2-cards
+ * Players may choose to fold, keeping their adjusters at the pyramid they're withdrawing from
  * Each player places a card anywhere, face down
  * Each player alternates placing adjusting pyramids (opt)
  * Each player places a card anywhere, face up
  * Each player alternates placing adjusting pyramids (opt)
  * Each player places a card anywhere, face up
  * Each player alternates placing adjusting pyramids (opt)
  * Each player alternates placing adjusting pyramids